7248510/ML/README.md

 * I've compiled DLIB manually with Cuda enabled & AVX(Facial recognition)

 # TensorFlow message codes[StackOverflow](https://stackoverflow.com/questions/35911252/disable-tensorflow-debugging-information)
-* Code messages were copied.
+* Code messages were **copied**.
 See the link above.
-* 0 = All messages are logged (default behavior)
+0 = All messages are logged (default behavior)
-* 1 = INFO messages are not printed
+1 = INFO messages are not printed
-* 2 = INFO and WARNING messages are not printed
+2 = INFO and WARNING messages are not printed
-* 3 = INFO, WARNING, and ERROR messages are not printed
+3 = INFO, WARNING, and ERROR messages are not printed
 # Resources/current reads
 * AI and Machine Learning for Coders by Laurence Moroney
 * Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow by Aurélien Géron